h0tk3y/kotlin-fun/README.md

 # kotlin-fun

-You know, writing code in Kotlin is a lot of fun.
+You know, writing code in Kotlin is a lot of `fun`.

-So, here I'm playing around with Kotlin and implementing interesting stuff.
+Here you may find some useful stuff written while playing around.
 Contributions are welcome.

 ## Self-reference